bernedom/bernedom.github.io/_posts/2019-06-24-cmake-interface-lib.md

 # Defining how to "build" the header-only library

 `add_library` tells CMake that we want to build a library and to set up the [logical target](https://cmake.org/cmake/help/v3.14/manual/cmake-buildsystem.7.html) with the name *SI*.
-The target-name is important to remember, as all further options for building and installing are tied to it.
-The [keyword `INTERFACE`](https://cmake.org/cmake/help/v3.14/manual/cmake-buildsystem.7.html#interface-libraries) makes our target a header only library that does not need to be compiled.
+The target name is important to remember, as all further options for building and installing are tied to it.
+The [keyword `INTERFACE`](https://cmake.org/cmake/help/v3.14/manual/cmake-buildsystem.7.html#interface-libraries) makes our target a header-only library that does not need to be compiled.

 ```cmake
 add_library(SI INTERFACE)
 ```

 So far the target of the library is set up, but it does not contain any files yet. `target_inlcude_directories` lets us add them.
 The first parameter `SI` is again the target name, next the keyword `INTERFACE` tells CMake that the files are to be exposed in the library interface, which means they are publicly visible when using the library.
 What follows is a list of include directories wrapped in [generator expressions](https://cmake.org/cmake/help/v3.14/manual/cmake-generator-expressions.7.html#manual:cmake-generator-expressions(7)).
-The Generator expressions are evaluated at the time when the build system is generated and allow to have different values for when the library is used directly over CMake or when it is installed.
+The Generator expressions are evaluated at the time when the build system is generated and allowed to have different values for when the library is used directly over CMake or when it is installed.

-`$<BUILD_INTERFACE:SI_SOURCE_DIR}/include>` tells CMake that if the library is used directly by another CMake target (such as when building tests for the library or when it is included as a sub directory), then the include path is `${PROJECT_SOURCE_DIR}/include}` which is a nested variable. `${CMAKE_CURRENT_SOURCE_DIR}` contains an automatically generated variable which points to the directory in which the CMakeLists.txt that is currently passed lies.
+`$<BUILD_INTERFACE:SI_SOURCE_DIR}/include>` tells CMake that if the library is used directly by another CMake target (such as when building tests for the library or when it is included as a subdirectory), then the include path is `${PROJECT_SOURCE_DIR}/include}` which is a nested variable. `${CMAKE_CURRENT_SOURCE_DIR}` contains an automatically generated variable that points to the directory in which the CMakeLists.txt that is currently passed lies.
 This expands to `/directory/that/contains/CmakeList.txt/include`

 `$<INSTALL_INTERFACE:${CMAKE_INSTALL_INCLUDEDIR}>` defines the path if the project is installed.
 The paths are relative to the install-root chosen when installing projects.
 The variable `CMAKE_INSTALL_INCLUDEDIR` is provided by the `GNUInstallDirs` package included above.
 The target path for installation can be set by setting the `CMAKE_INSTALL_PREFIX` variable.